 It’s the feeling you receive when interacting with a business, whether you’ve purchased something from them or not.
 It’s the relationship that’s built between a company and their past, present, and future customers—continuously and over time.

-The best brands are the ones who’ve thought long and hard about what experience they want people to have when they interact with their company, and they make sure they give that experience to people every chance they get.
+The best brands are the ones who’ve thought long and hard about what experience they want people to have when they interact with their company, and they provide that experience at every turn.
+A meaningful brand strategy–or plan–will help you create consistent and lasting impressions..

-Consumer touchpoints are the transactions—big or small—that your brand has with a potential (or current) customer.
-Consumer touchpoints include things like:
+Answering these questions help create consistent interactions or consumer touchpoints: the transactions—big or small—that your brand has with a potential (or current) customer, like:

 - How you answer the phone